jrandj/aws-security-specialty/README.md

     }
     ```

 1. Your application is running on an EC2 instance in a private subnet.
-You have added a number of image files to an S3 bucket and you now want to your application to be able to access the files. you have configured an IAM role with permission to read files in the S3 bucket and associated this role with your EC2 instance.
+You have added a number of image files to an S3 bucket and you now want to your application to be able to access the files.
+You have configured an IAM role with permission to read files in the S3 bucket and associated this role with your EC2 instance.
 This is a secure internal application and your CEO has already informed you that the system must be as secure as possible.
 How can you configure the communication between your EC2 instance and the S3 bucket in the most secure way?
     * The bucket should be accessed using AWS PrivateLink for Amazon S3.
 An S3 endpoint should also be used to allow private connection to your VPC without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.

 1. A DevOps team is currently looking at the security aspect of their CI/CD pipeline.
 They are making use of AWS resources for their infrastructure.
 They want to ensure that the EC2 instances do not have any high security vulnerabilities.
 They want to ensure a complete DevSecOps process.
 How can this be achieved?